Looking for the best things to do in Bohol Island in the Philippines?

 Snacks and drinks are also available for purchase from the little shop next to the springs.

 The water in the Lonoy Cold Spring is no more than six feet deep and it’s a great spot to cool off while listening to the sounds of the surrounding forested area.

 LAMANOK ISLAND & MANGROVE BOARDWALK

-Lamanok Island, also spelt Lamanoc, is said to be one of the most mysterious places to go in Bohol.
-Lamanok has a long history of being a sacred place for priests and healers who would make offerings to nature spirits on the island and some people claim to have seen or heard paranormal activity on Lamanoc.
+Lamanok has a long history of being a sacred place for priests and healers who would make offerings to nature spirits and some people claim to have seen or heard paranormal activity on Lamanoc.

-The journey also begins with a stroll through the mangrove forest across a boardwalk which is constructed completely out of bamboo.
+The journey also begins with a stroll through the mangrove forest across a boardwalk that is constructed completely out of bamboo.

 CABAGNOW CAVE POOL

-Mother Nature has carved over twenty major cave pools in Anda and Cabagnow Cave Pool is arguably the biggest, the best and the most beautiful out of them all.
-I highly recommend adding Cabagnow Cave Pool to your list of things to do in Bohol.
+Mother Nature has carved over twenty major cave pools in Anda and Cabagnow Cave Pool is arguably the biggest, the best, and the most beautiful out of them all.

 Follow the dirt trail from the parking lot to Cabagnow Cave Pool which is clearly marked and it takes no more than 10 minutes to walk.

 About 2 minutes in, I came across an intersection and a sign that read ‘Tibaw Cave Pool’ with an arrow pointing to the left which leads down to another epic cave pool.